ch-apptitude/goomi/README.md

 ├── package-lock.json
 ├── .gitignore
 ├── webpack
-├── generators
 └── src
     └── client
     └── server
     └── universal
-      └── assets
-      └── features
-      └── hoc
-      └── redux
-      └── services
+      └── asset    <-- all static assets (images, fonts, themes) └── features <-- contains all components, containers, reducer and sagas organized by features (generated with CLI) └── redux
       └── appConfig.js
 ```
 When the installation is over, run `npm run dev`  to start the application in dev mode.

 ### Generators
-A couple of generators are embedded inside goomi.
+A couple of generators are embedded inside goomi based on [plop](https://github.com/amwmedia/plop).

 - List all generators

-- Generate a Feature
+- Generate a Feature folder
 ```
-goomi generate
+goomi generate feature
 ```
 - Generate a new route
 ```